Why teenagers need sleep

 Your child might be able to solve some sleep problems by getting into the good sleep habits described above.
 But if persistent problems with sleep are affecting your child’s wellbeing, schoolwork, relationships or mental health, it might be time to see a GP, school counsellor or psychologist.

-If children have sleep problems, they need to be involved in solving their own sleep issues.
+If teenagers have sleep problems, they need to be involved in solving their own sleep issues.

-You can get your child’s input by asking about what makes it harder for them to get to sleep, or what keeps them awake.
+You can get your child’s input by asking what makes it hard for them to get to sleep or what keeps them awake.
 Then your child might be able to choose a daytime or evening habit that they think will help.
 For example, if they don’t feel tired, they might focus on doing more physical activity each afternoon.

 It’s a good idea to praise your child when you notice they’re trying to make changes to sleep patterns or trying out strategies you’ve discussed.

 Young people should avoid alcohol and illegal drug use completely.
-These substances have a bad impact on sleep, mental health and wellbeing.
+These substances have a bad effect on sleep, mental health and wellbeing.
 They can also harm young people’s developing brains.